Sophora Prostrata 'Little Baby' Planting Instructions

 Don't Kill your Plants with the Wrong Potting Soil or Fertilizer!

 Avoid potting mixes that are too heavy on compost and peat moss (10% each is ideal).
 Pumice, perlite, lava, or coarse/medium bark will be the majority of the potting mix.
-These plants need good drainage.
+These plants need very good drainage.
+We recommend our Sophora potting mix on our website.

-• Can be kept in original pots for 3 to 6 months or planted in a well draining soil mix that contains:
+• Can be kept in original pots for 3 to 6 months or planted in a well-draining soil mix after acclimating to your area for 3 – 4 weeks.
+The potting mix should contain:

 • 40% medium/course fir bark